LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: Performance Evaluation

 \subsection{Simulation Settings}

+\emph{Parameter Settings:} For the LLM component, we use DeepSeek-R1~\cite{guo2025deepseek} via its public APIs, with temperature $0.0$ for deterministic outputs, $top_p=0.95$, and a $max_tokens$ limit of $16384$ to accommodate its chain-of-thought reasoning.
+For the MOSEK solver, the relative optimality gap tolerance is set to $10^{-3}$, with $32$ CPU threads for parallel computation.

-\emph{Parameter Settings:} Following comprehensive preliminary evaluations, we select the current state-of-the-art LLM, DeepSeek-R1 \cite{guo2025deepseek}, set its temperature parameter to $0.0$, and access it via public APIs.
-To better capture the large-scale input features of GTs and Eves, the proposed LLM-HeMARL adopts the actor and critic networks consisting of a three-layer Transformer encoder, followed by three fully connected layers (with 256, 256, 128 neurons, respectively) and ReLU activation functions, as shown in Fig. \ref{Fig:algo_framework}.
+To better capture the large-scale input features of GTs and Eves, the proposed LLM-HeMARL adopts the actor and critic networks consisting of a three-layer Transformer encoder, followed by three fully connected layers (with 256, 256, 128 neurons, respectively) and ReLU activation functions, as shown in Fig.~\ref{Fig:algo_framework}.
 The Transformer encoder uses a model dimension of $64$ and $4$ attention heads.
 The learning rate of each actor network and critic network is set to $5 \times 10^{-4}$ and the discount factor is set to $\gamma=0.99$.
 The distillation and online adaptation processes are run for $N_{\text{upd}}=500$ and $N_{\text{epi}}=5000$ episodes, respectively, with corresponding mini-batch sizes of $\mathcal{B}=512$ and $1024$.
-Each episode spans $N_{\mathcal{T}}=40$ time slots, and a total of $N_d=10000$ expert policy samples are collected.
+The LLM policy dataset $\mathcal{D}_{\text{LLM}}$ was constructed by collecting $10,000$ state-action-reward transition samples through $N_d=250$ rollout episodes.
 Environment-related parameters are summarized in Table~\ref{Tab:table-env-para}.

-\emph{Baseline Settings:} To comprehensively evaluate the performance of the proposed method in secure HetUAVNs, we compare it against four baseline approaches, described as follows: \begin{itemize} \item LLM-HeMARL-S2DC (Ours): The proposed approach in this work. \item ISAC-S2DC: Combines ISAC for UAV trajectories optimization without LLM expert policy guidance and S2DC for secrecy precoding. \item ISAC: Applies the ISAC to jointly optimize both UAV trajectories and secrecy precoding. \item MASAC-S2DC: A multi-agent SAC algorithm variant from \cite{li2023computation} to solve trajectories, with shared replay buffer across agents, combined with S2DC for secure precoding. \item MASAC: Uses the MASAC to solve both trajectories and secrecy precoding jointly. \end{itemize} Each baseline is evaluated using multiple random seeds $[30,40,50,60]$ to assess robustness and generalization.
-To be fair, all approaches are run with the above mentioned parameters and use the same actor and critic networks structure.
+\emph{Baseline Settings:} To comprehensively evaluate the performance of the proposed method in secure HetUAVNs, we compare it against five baseline approaches, described as follows: \begin{itemize} \item LLM-HeMARL-S2DC (Ours): The proposed approach in this work. \item ISAC-S2DC: This combines ISAC for UAV trajectories optimization without LLM expert policy guidance and S2DC for secrecy precoding. \item ISAC: This baseline applies the ISAC to jointly optimize both UAV trajectories and secrecy precoding. \item MASAC-S2DC: A multi-agent SAC variant from \cite{li2023computation} to solve trajectories, with shared replay buffer across agents, combined with S2DC for secrecy precoding. \item MASAC: This baseline uses the MASAC to solve both trajectories and secrecy precoding jointly. \item SCA-S2DC: This baseline uses the successive convex approximation (SCA) method to optimize UAV trajectories, and applies S2DC for secrecy precoding. \end{itemize}